Splitting of almost ordinary abelian surfaces in families and the $S$-integrality conjectures

-Let $A$ be a non-isotrivial almost ordinary Abelian surface with possibly bad reductions over a global function field of odd characteristic $p$.
+\end{center} \textbf{Abstract}.
+Let $A$ be a non-isotrivial almost ordinary abelian surface with possibly bad reductions over a global function field of odd characteristic $p$.
 Suppose $\Delta$ is an infinite set of positive integers, such that $\left(\frac{m}{p}\right)=1$ for $\forall m\in \Delta$.
-If $A$ doesn't admit any global real multiplication, we prove the existence of infinitely many places modulo which the reduction of $A$ has endomorphism ring containing $\mathbb{Z}[x]/(x^2-m)$ for some $m\in \Delta$.
-This generalizes the $S$-integrality conjecture for elliptic curves over number fields, as proved in \cite{BR08}, to the setting of Abelian surfaces over global function fields.
-As a corollary, we show that there are infinitely many places modulo which $A$ is not simple, generalizing the main result of \cite{MAT} to the non-ordinary case.
+If $A$ does not admit any global real multiplication, we prove the existence of infinitely many places modulo which the reduction of $A$ has endomorphism ring containing $\mathbb{Z}[x]/(x^2-m)$ for some $m\in \Delta$.
+This implies that there are infinitely many places modulo which $A$ is not simple, generalizing the main result of \cite{MAT} to the non-ordinary case.
+As an another application, we also generalize the $S$-integrality theorem for elliptic curves over number fields, as proved in \cite{BR08}, to the setting of abelian surfaces over global function fields.\\[5pt] \textit{2010 Mathematics Subject Classification}: 11G10, 14G25.